mickfuzz/phd4/_posts/thesis_chapters/2023-2-5-Data-Methods.md

 Papert & Turkle - Turkle closeness to objects
  -->

-As part of the creative process participants were able to input their own preferences and interests.
-These commonly seemed to be driven by existing preferences and habits stemming from home life and other cultural sites.
-Examples include participants choice of the theme of their game.
-Environmental aspects appeared to be something that many families could draw on from their home lives.

-The design processes involved choice and design of game assets that allowed the expression of identity or a designed element - for example graphics, audio or a written message to appear at various stages of the game.
+At all phases of the learning design participants were able to input their own preferences in the narrative elements and themes of games.
+The design processes involved choice of game characters and objects that allowed the expression of identity or a designed element - for example graphics, audio or a written message to appear at various stages of the game.

+The literature review explored existing research on how interests the use of home funds of knowledge facilitate the adoption of design and coding practices.

-One pair Ch and Pa the grandparents of Te, included a narrative at the start of their game which explained their choice of graphical elements and provided instructions to users.
-The code contained the following text.
+One pair Ch and Pa the grandparents of Te, included a narrative at the start of their game.

-     var starttext = "This is a game which pits a honey bee against a swarm of Asian hornets,
-     which are alien invaders attacking bee
-     hives in the UK and which beekeepers are trying to stop spreading here.
-     Try to guide the bee to collect all the flowers without being caught by the
+     var starttext = "This is a game which pits a honey bee against a swarm of Asian hornets,  which are alien invaders attacking bee  hives in the UK and which beekeepers are trying to stop spreading  here.
+Try to guide the bee to collect all the flowers without being caught by the hornets.
-     hornets.
      Use the arrow keys to move the bee.
 Press return to START.";

+This did bring their own role as beekeepers into the making space and started interesting conversations with other participants.

 <!-- In a noteworthy exchange a young participant Zi asks one of the grandparents of child if they had done any amazing things in their life.
 This exchange follows